allegheny-college-art-387-spring-2020/realized-structure-1/README.md

 ### Submitting the assignment

 * Materials must be turned in using the GitHub repository under which this project was assigned.
-* All references must be placed in the references directory of the repository
+* Pictures of or representations of all references must be placed in the references directory of the repository
-* The statement should replace **this** `README.md` file
+* The various lists should replace **this** `README.md` file
 * All sketches should be placed in a `studies` directory
 * All materials used to create/install should be placed in an `installation` directory (digital files used to produce objects (including 3D models, vector/raster files, et al.)
 * The structure must be installed on the course terrain no later than 11:59 P.M. on the project due date